Best Examples Of Colored Grout With Porcelain Tile

 Bark Country River

-This combined kitchen and dining great room features Bark Country River Wood Look Tile, 6x36 planks composed of porcelain.
+This modern, rustic wet room features Bark Country River Wood Look Tile, 6x36 planks composed of porcelain.
 The rich brown tones, realistic knots and grains, and dark brown grout all contribute to its authentic appearance.
-These porcelain tiles pair perfectly with the dark kitchen cabinets and a light island countertop to bring everything together.
+These porcelain tiles pair perfectly with the slate tile and natural river rock that bring everything together.

 Carrara Pietra